Page Reviewed / Updated - Aug. 2019

 As more Americans are aging in place or remain living at home instead of moving into skilled nursing homes or assisted living residences, there has been an increased need for seniors to purchase home or durable medical equipment (DME).
-Last year, Americans spent approximately $50 billion on durable medical equipment in the U.S. Fifteen percent of that, over $7 billion, is paid for directly out-of-the-pocket of consumers.
-It is the objective of this article to help individuals maximize the assistance they receive from their insurance coverage, find other forms of financial assistance and minimize their out-of-pocket spending on DME.
+Last year, Americans spent approximately $55 billion on durable medical equipment in the U.S. Fifteen percent of that, over $8 billion, is paid for directly out-of-the-pocket of consumers.
+It is the objective of this article to help individuals maximize the assistance they receive from their insurance coverage, find other forms of financial assistance, and minimize their out-of-pocket spending on DME.

 Prior to a discussion about paying for durable medical equipment, it is helpful to have a clear understanding of what durable medical equipment is and to define some of the related terms and acronyms.

-Durable Medical Equipment (DME) as well as the terms, Home Medical Equipment (HME) and home healthcare equipment are used interchangeably.
+Durable Medical Equipment (DME), as well as the terms, Home Medical Equipment (HME) and home healthcare equipment, are used interchangeably.
 They refer to re-usable, long lasting, medical equipment for use in the home that helps individuals to function on a daily basis.
-This includes mechanical items such as wheelchairs, walkers, commodes and hand rails and electrical items like hospital bed, scooters, blood and glucose monitors, ventilators and nebulizers.
+This includes mechanical items, such as wheelchairs, walkers, commodes, and hand rails, and electrical items, like hospital beds, scooters, blood and glucose monitors, ventilators, and nebulizers.

 Assistive Technology (AT) and Assistive Devices are terms favored by the independent living community and refer to any item, electrical or mechanical that helps individuals with their activities of daily living.
 What is the difference between Assistive Technology vs. Durable Medical Equipment?
 Actually, there is very little difference.
-The official definition according to the Assistive Technology Act of 1998 is as follows:
+The official definition of AT, according to the Assistive Technology Act of 1998, is as follows:

 “any item, piece of equipment, or product system, whether acquired commercially, modified, or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.”

-Home Medical Supplies Durable Medical Equipment should be differentiated from Home Medical Supplies.
-Supplies refer to single use items such as adult diapers and other incontinence supplies or diabetes test strips.
+Home Medical Supplies should be differentiated from Durable Medical Equipment.
+Supplies refer to single use items, such as adult diapers and other incontinence supplies, or diabetes test strips.
 Read more about paying for home medical supplies.

 Most durable or home medical equipment can be purchased without a prescription, with medical oxygen being the notable exception.
 However, a prescription is extremely valuable in helping to get insurance to pay for an item.
 As an alternative to a prescription, individuals can prepare a Justification Statement of Medical Necessity which describes the condition, the need and why a specific brand and model item are necessary.

-Medicare or other private health insurance cover the majority of spending on durable and home medical equipment.
-Medicare Part A may contribute but has more restrictive eligibility criteria.
-Medicare Part B is much more likely to help.
+Medicare or other private health insurance covers the majority of spending on durable and home medical equipment.
+Medicare Part A (hospital coverage) may contribute, but has more restrictive eligibility criteria.
+Medicare Part B (medical coverage) is much more likely to help.
 In either case, there will be co-payment requirements.
 Full details on Medicare's DME policy.

 Medicaid will pay for home medical equipment, often covering 100% of the cost.
 However, Medicaid is only for individuals with very low incomes and extremely limited assets.
-There are many different Medicaid programs and Medicaid Waiver programs and each one has different rules and benefits with regards to durable medical equipment.
-For details and state specific HCBS Waiver information, please visit our Medicaid and DME page.
+There are many different Medicaid programs and Medicaid Waiver programs, and each one has different rules and benefits with regards to durable medical equipment.
+For details and state specific HCBS (Home and Community Based Services) Waiver information, please visit our Medicaid and DME page.

-It addition, many states have assistance programs specifically designed to keep individuals off of Medicaid; some of these non-Medicaid programs help individuals by providing financial assistance for home medical equipment.
-The theory being, the state will save money by paying for home medical equipment that enables a person to remain living at home otherwise the state might end up paying a far greater amount for nursing home care.
+In addition, many states have assistance programs specifically designed to keep individuals off of Medicaid; some of these non-Medicaid programs help individuals by providing financial assistance for home medical equipment.
+The theory being that the state will save money by paying for home medical equipment that enables a person to remain living at home.
+Otherwise, the state might end up paying a far greater amount for nursing home care.

 Both national foundations and local non-profits offer assistance programs for home and durable medical equipment.
-Some programs limit their assistance to persons with specific conditions, for example Parkinson’s Disease and other programs have financial, but not functional requirements.
+Some programs limit their assistance to persons with specific conditions, for example, Parkinson’s Disease.
+Other programs have financial, but not functional requirements.
 Learn about specific non-profit and foundation assistance for home medical equipment.